JeffersonLab/Disruptor-cpp/README.ersap.md

 ## Getting, Building, and Installing the C++ Disruptor

+This fantastic, award-winning software package was originally written in Java for stock trading and then ported to C++ due its popularity.
+It implements blazingly fast ring buffers and it's lock free for single producer rings.
+It's also thread-safe, eliminates cache-unfriendly false-sharing, uses opportunistic batching, and uses pre-allocated arrays and so supports cache-striding.
+It fills an empty spot in the C++ ecosystem which is mysteriously short on blocking queues.
+This particular repo is a fork of the original on which a few small changes have been made.

+If you haven't done so already, look at the package's original [README file](file://README.md).

 - clone the distribution of Disruptor-cpp from the Jefferson clone of it (since some jlab specific changes were made)